After the Interview

 - Use the interview as a learning experience.
 After you leave the room, take notes on how to improve next time.

-- Keep Career Services updated on your progress.
+- Keep the office of Career and Professional Development updated on your progress.